-Write a clear and organised summary that analyses Viking contact with the Arab world.
+Write a clear and organised summary that analyses the difficulties faced by early migrants on their journeys to Oregon and California in the 1840s and 1850s.
 Support your summary with examples.

 AO1 Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
 Maximum 6 marks